 These ideas will push things back up after 12 months or so.

 A lot of people come to us who are trying to raise funding.
 We ask them first and foremost about what would be that money for.
-Have you proven that there are a need and market for what your product?, What your product is?, what you are selling?
+Have you proven a need and market for your product?
+What is your product?
+What are you selling?

 Each week, we will be visiting a new startup office to meet with their team & founders.
 Stay tuned!